pallets-eco/wtforms/docs/validators.rst

     passwords specified at all.
 Because Required stops the validation chain, EqualTo is not run in the case the password field is left empty.

+.. autoclass:: wtforms.validators.InputRequired

+   This also sets the ``required`` :attr:`flag <wtforms.fields.Field.flags>` on fields it is used on.

 .. autoclass:: wtforms.validators.IPAddress

 .. autoclass:: wtforms.validators.Length